StephenHB/StephenHB/README.md

 ## 👋 Hello!
 I'm Stephen.
-Working at the intersection of Economics, Machine Learning, and Artificial Intelligence.
+Turning data into impact through Economics, Machine Learning, and Artificial Intelligence.

 🌐 **Research Domain**
 Expertise in **Macroeconomics**, **Financial Time Series Analysis**, and **Economertrics** using cutting-edge computational methods.
 Passionately exploring the fusion of traditional econometrics with deep learning and LLMs.